Bafran/CS50x-Projects/README.md

-# Portfolio
+# Filter

-This contains work that I have done in the past, mostly along with a course.
+Fitler is basically what the name says, it takes in a picutre and outputs a filtered version. filter.c was given.